Average Walking Heart Rate + 7 Factors That Can Affect Yours

 A person checking their average walking heart rate.

-Your age will have a significant effect on your average heart rate while walking.
+Your age will significantly affect your average heart rate while walking.

 Maximum heart rate declines rather linearly with age, so older adults will have a lower average walking heart rate than younger adults when walking at the same relative intensity.

-Some amount of your maximum heart rate is determined by your genetics and how your own nervous system controls your heart.
+Your genetics determine some amount of your maximum heart rate and how your nervous system controls your heart.

-Stress further activates the sympathetic nervous system and can increase your resting heart rate and heart rate during walking.
+Health conditions such as stress further activate the sympathetic nervous system and can increase your resting heart rate and heart rate during walking.

 A group of people walking in a park.

-Although the intensity of exercise will yield a similar heart rate while walking between walkers of the same age, if you are looking at the average walking heart rate at a certain pace, or walking speed, fitter individuals will have a lower heart rate while walking at that speed then beginners or deconditioned individuals.
+Looking at the average walking heart rate at a certain pace or walking speed, fitter individuals will have a lower heart rate while walking at that speed than beginners or deconditioned individuals.

 Cardiovascular adaptations that take place in response to consistent aerobic training improve the efficiency of your heart and cardiovascular system as a whole, allowing for a lower average heart rate while walking or performing exercise.